 - Loyal customers are better brand advocates.
 Loyal customers are like an unpaid marketing team for your eCommerce site.
 They’re such believers in your brand that they’ll refer you to everyone they can.

 Try these ideas for boosting loyalty with your eCommerce customers.

 1. Offer a points-based loyalty program

-The key to a successful eCommerce loyalty program is to keep it simple, and to clearly explain how your shoppers can earn points and redeem them. eCommerce shoe brand TOMS breaks their program down into three simple steps:
+The key to a successful eCommerce loyalty program is to keep it simple and to clearly explain how your shoppers can earn points and redeem them. eCommerce shoe brand TOMS breaks its program down into three simple steps:

 Consumers have a strong preference for variety from their loyalty programs, with 28% wanting rewards to be more interesting, 45% looking for gifts and swag, and nearly 30% wanting personalized offers.

 TOMS satisfies these varying customer needs with a tiered rewards program.
 The more a customer shops with the brand, the more rewards they unlock.